 ○ 57% of companies that blog get customers from their blogs.

 How blogs establish your company as a thought-leader

 When you answer questions that prospective leads have via your blog, you establish a level of authority for your company.
 This boosts your audience’s perception of you so that when they have future questions, they will come to you for answers – and perhaps do business with you in the future.
 When planning your content, make sure you are in tune with the questions and needs of your audience.
 When writing your content, think about educating them, not selling to them.

 Want more tips and tools to help you grow your business?
 Download Axia Public Relations’ Essential Social Media Management Guide today.
-It’s a free guide to the best practices in social media to reach your target audience.
+It’s a guide to the best practices in social media to reach your target audience.